Kentucky-Louisville basketball: Prediction, time, TV channel | NCAA.com

-One of college basketball's best rivalries adds another episode to the series when Kentucky and Louisville meet on Saturday, Dec.
+One of college basketball's best rivalries adds another game to the series when Kentucky and Louisville meet on Saturday, Dec.
 29. Below, find the time, TV channel and preview information for the matchup.

 While Louisville coach Chris Mack will be coaching in his first Cardinals-Wildcats game, Kentucky coach John Calipari and his team routed Louisville 90-61 last year.
 This year's game is at the KFC Yum!
 Center in Louisville, Ky.